-Past SRH in Syria was measured by the following question: “When you were living in your home country, how did you consider your health?
+Past self-rated health in Syria was measured by the following question: “When you were living in your home country, how did you consider your health?
 (You may think about the time just before departing for Norway)”.
 Current health in Norway was measured by a similar question.
 These were adapted from validated measurement tool that shown reliability among Arabic speakers [33, 34], and have been previously used in the CHART study, a cohort study investigated the changes in health among Syrian refugees along their migration trajectories to Norway [5].
 The question relating to the past in Syria was rephrased to describe a time-point in the past by adding “when you were living in your home country”.
 Participants could rate their health on scale from “very poor” (1), to “poor” (2), “neither” (3), “good” (4), and “very good” (5); the option “I do not know” (6) was also available.
 We then grouped “very poor/poor” and “very good/good”.

-[35][36]
+Health literacy was measured by a self-assessment scale comprising three questions corresponding to the set of brief screening questions developed to detect inadequate or marginal health literacy in clinical settings [35].
+The questions were: 1) “How often do you need someone helping you to read instruction pamphlets”, 2) “How confidence are you feeling out a medical form by yourself” 3) “How often do you have problems in learning about medical condition because of difficulty understanding written information”.
+Participants could answer the questions on a scale with the following five options: “never”, “rarely/occasionally”, “sometimes/ somewhat”, “often/ quite a bit”, and “always/ extremely”.
+We assigned zero (highest problems with reading or learning/not at all confident in filling out medical forms) to four points (no problems with reading or learning/extremely confident in filling out medical forms) to the scaled responses for the three questions.
+For instance, a participant was assigned 0 to the first question if the given response was “always” or 4 if the response was “never”; the score 2 would have been assigned if the response to the same question was “sometimes”.
+Same scoring principle applied to questions 2 and 3 of the health literacy scale.
+The scores of each question were then summed to obtain a 0- or 12-point scale, which was categorized into low (score 0–5), medium (score 6–9) and high health literacy (score 10–12), as done in prior research [36].

 Sociodemographic and life-style factors were measured using questions adapted from prior studies in Norway [5, 31, 32].
 These included gender, age, marital status, number of children, language and ethnicity background.
 Level of education was measured according to the Syrian educational system and grouped into basic (1-9 years), vocational (10-15 years) and college/university (16 years and above).
 Past occupational status in Syria and current in Norway was grouped into “working”, “not working” or “student”.